jmrnilsson/aoc-watcher/README.md

 # 🎁🎄 AoC 🤶 Watcher 🎄 🎁

 Allows for an automated browser experience during `Advent of Code` subsmissions.
 Verified with [Python](https://www.python.org/downloads/) interop and the current LTS [NodeJS](https://nodejs.org/en/download/).
-If you prefer something else there are serveral [other tools](https://github.com/scarvalhojr/aoc-cli) that could be worth a try.
+If you prefer something else there are serveral other tools that could be worth a try.
+Examples are listed below.
 Built with [Chrome Remote Interface](https://www.npmjs.com/package/chrome-remote-interface) and Javascript.

 The following configurations have been verified or documented as unsupported.